 An OB-GYN is a medical doctor specializing in women’s reproductive health, including pregnancy care and delivery of babies.

 To become a medical doctor, they had to complete four years of medical school, a four-year residency, and a three-year fellowship.
 After that, they can continue to become board certified if they wish.

-Obstetricians are good to have because they are trained for every aspect of pregnancy, labor, delivery, and even postpartum.
+Obstetricians are good because they are trained for every aspect of pregnancy, labor, delivery, and even postpartum.
 If you like to have all the information and usually have many questions for the doctor, you want an Ob-gyn.

 Midwives are trained health care professionals.
-They work closely with your health care team like your primary care doctor or gynecologist to meet all your pregnancy needs.
+They work closely with your health care team, like your primary care doctor or gynecologist, to meet all your pregnancy needs.